 - i.
-Students will complete an average of 14 hours of clinical experience per week in AT 762 and AT 763. - ii.
-Students will complete between 84 and 112 clinical hours per 7-week rotation in AT 762 and AT 763. - iii.
-Students will complete an immersive clinical experience during the spring semester in AT 764.
-Students will participate in the day-to-day and week-to-week role of an athletic trainer during the immersive clinical experience. - 1.
-Students will complete an average of 42 hours of clinical experience per week in AT 764. - 2.
-Students will complete between 144 and 192 clinical hours per month during the clinical immersive experience in AT 764. - iv.
+Clinical experience hours requirement - 1.
+Fall semester - a.
+84 and 112 clinical hours per 7-week rotation in AT 762 and AT 763. - b.
+Students should plan on averaging 14 hours of clinical experience per week in AT 762 and AT 763. - 2.
+Spring semester - a.
+Students will complete an immersive clinical experience in AT 764 participating in the day-to-day and week-to-week role of an athletic trainer during the immersive clinical experience. - b.
+Students will complete between 120 and 160 clinical hours per month during the clinical immersive experience in AT 764. - 3.
+Students should plan on completing 30-40 hours of clinical experience per week in AT 764. - 4. - ii.
 2nd year students are to be provided at least one day off a week from their clinical rotations.

-Recording of Clinical Experience Hours
+Recording of Clinical Experience Hours and Patient Encounters